 Targeting & Placement

-In many channels, the performance profile of your campaigns will be different than they would be at the national level.
-For example when you buy TV placements regionally you’re buying different networks than you would nationally!
+In many channels, the performance profile of local geographic campaigns will be different than they would be at the national level.
+For example when you buy TV placements regionally you’re often buying different networks than you would nationally!
 If you’re buying an ad that airs on the local news affiliate in 25 of the 50 states, you’re testing how well TV works on those local channels.
 When you scale the campaign up nationally and advertise on CNN, you are bound to get very different results.
 To muddy the water further, the distribution of people who watch local TV is non homogenous: meaning in some Geo Regions like New York City, more people might watch national TV channels, or stream on demand, rather than watch local channels live.
+Even if you’re buying the same placements locally, often those placements are more expensive to buy on a CPM basis than national television.

 Even for the channels that support it, geo-targeting capability and restrictions vary across countries.
 Some channels support State / Province level only, others allow you to drill down to the DMA or even Zip / Postal code.
 Some countries like Japan don’t have street addresses like you may be used to if you live in North America or Europe!
-The country of France only has 12 provinces or regions (and 1 territorial collectivity, Corsica), and therefore any geo-test is going to be extremely limited in terms of reaching a high enough statistical power.
+The country of France only has 12 provinces or regions (and 1 territorial collectivity, Corsica), and therefore getting enough statistical power for your GeoLift experiment can be tricky.

 Even when you do geo splits within a channel, it’s still not a clean test: you’re typically inflating the cost of your ads compared to running a broad audience for the whole country!
 This is because Facebook, Instagram, TikTok, or whatever channel you’re advertising on, now has less data to work with for each individual campaign.
-Their algorithms don’t have the freedom to hoover up a pocket of cheap to reach people in one location, they have to stick within imagined State Borders.
-Before they could move the budget freely to match whatever opportunity comes up, now it’s forced to throw good money after bad simply because that region is part of the test.
+Where before, they could move the budget freely to match whatever opportunity came up, they now are forced to throw good money after bad simply because that region is part of the test.

 Structural Limitations